nnicolosi/interplanetary-travel-reservation-system-api-kotlin/README.md

 ### Launchpad ###

 Launchpads are the origin point for any voyage.
-Implemented as an enumeration to simplify the implementation, which can be justified due to the fact that they are not expected to change frequently.
+They are implemented as an enumeration to simplify the implementation.
+This approach seems justified due to the fact that they are not expected to change frequently.

 > <details>
 >     <summary>Available Launchpads</summary>